BruceEckel/functional_error_handling/Slides.md

 - Errors are part of the type system
 - Far more difficult for an error to “slip through the cracks”
 - Benefits make it worth adopting a library like `Results`

+---
+- Open spaces session if you want to Q&A